FairwindsOps/saffire/README.md

     - equivalentRepositories:
         - quay.io/fairwinds/docker-demo
         - ehazlett/docker-demo
-      targets:
-        - type:
-            group: apps
-            kind: deployment
-          name: demo3-basic-demo
-        - type:
-            group: apps
-            kind: deployment
-          name: demo2-basic-demo
 ```

 This indicates that `quay.io/fairwinds/docker-demo` and `ehazlett/docker-demo` have the exact same image tags in both.
-In this case, we target two different deployments, `demo3-basic-demo` and `demo2-basic-demo`.

-Once the controller and this `AlternateImageSource` are installed in your cluster, if either of these two deployments in the targets list experiences an `ImgagePullError`, kuiper will patch the deployment and set the image to use one of the other repositories in the `equivalentRepositories` field.
+Once the controller and this `AlternateImageSource` are installed in your cluster, if any pod experiences an `ImgagePullError` in that namespace and the image matches one of these repositories, kuiper will find the top level controller of that pod and patch it to set the image as one of the other repositories in the `equivalentRepositories` field (currently this only applies to deployments).